kofikodie/Situs/src/CreationalPatterns/AbstractFactory/README.md

 -   _Client_

-    -   uses only interfaces delared by "AbstractFactory" and "AbsstractProduct" classes.
+    -   uses only interfaces delared by "AbstractFactory" and "AbstractProduct" classes.

 ### Collaborations